 This program is a great fit for teens who:

-Want to build confidence and discipline
+Want more confidence and discipline

-Prefer training with others their own age
+Prefer training with people their own age

 How classes work